-13.4 Recall
+13.5 Recall

-Employees on layoff who elect 13.3(d) above shall be placed on the recall list for 12 months.
+Employees on layoff who elect to receive working notice under Article 13.6 - Notice or Pay in Lieu of Notice above shall be placed on the recall list for 12 months.
 Employees shall be recalled by department in order of seniority subject to ability to do the work available.

-13.5 Notice or Pay in Lieu of Notice
+13.6 Notice or Pay in Lieu of Notice

-- (a) After three consecutive months of employment, the Employer becomes liable to pay an employee an amount equal to one week's wages as compensation for length of service. - (b) The Employer's liability for compensation for length of service increases as follows: - (1) after 12 consecutive months of employment, to an amount equal to two weeks' wages; - (2) after three consecutive years of employment, to an amount equal to three weeks' wages plus one additional week's wages for each additional year of employment, to a maximum of eight weeks' wages. - (c) The Employer's liability is deemed to be discharged if the employee is given notice of layoff as follows: - (1) one week's notice after three consecutive months of employment; - (2) two weeks' notice after 12 consecutive months of employment; - three weeks' notice after three consecutive years of employment, plus one additional week for each additional year of employment, to a maximum of eight weeks' notice; - (4) is given a combination of written notice and money equivalent to the amount the Employer is liable to pay pursuant to this clause, or - (5) the employee terminates his/her employment, retires from employment, or is dismissed for just cause.
+- (a) after three consecutive months of employment, the Employer becomes liable to pay an employee an amount equal to one week's wages as compensation for length of service. - (b) the Employer's liability for compensation for length of service increases as follows: - (1) after 12 consecutive months of employment, to an amount equal to two weeks' wages; - (2) after three consecutive years of employment, to an amount equal to three weeks' wages plus one additional week's wages for each additional year of employment, to a maximum of eight weeks' wages. - (c) the liability is deemed to be discharged if the employee is given notice of termination as follows: - (1) one week's notice after three consecutive months of employment; - (2) two weeks' notice after 12 consecutive months of employment;

+- (3) three weeks' notice after three consecutive years of employment, plus one additional week for each additional year of employment, to a maximum of eight weeks' notice. - (d) is given a combination of written notice under this article and money equivalent to the amount the Employer is liable to pay, or - (e) terminates the employment, retires from employment, or is dismissed for just cause.